-Investment funds incorporated as a company in Luxembourg (ie, UCITS, SIF, SICAR, RAIF) may be exempt from CIT, MBT, NWT and WHT.
+Investment funds incorporated as a company in Luxembourg - ie, undertakings for collective investment in transferable securities (UCITS), specialised investment funds (SIFs), investment companies in risk capital (SICARs) and reserved alternative investment funds (RAIFs) - may be exempt from CIT, MBT, NWT and WHT.

-Private Wealth Management Company (Société de Gestion du Patrimoine Familial, or SPF)
+Private Wealth Management Company (Société de gestion du patrimoine familial, or SPF)

-As a general rule, an SPF is exempt from Luxembourg CIT, MBT, NWT and WHT in Luxembourg.
+As a general rule, an SPF is exempt from CIT, MBT, NWT and WHT in Luxembourg.
 A yearly subscription tax of 0.25% is due on the basis of paid-up capital, share premium and excessive debts.
 Subscription tax, however, is capped at EUR125,000.
 As from 1 July 2021, an SPF will not be allowed to hold real estate investments indirectly via one or more Luxembourg or foreign transparent entities (ie, partnerships) or common funds (fonds commun de placement).

-Securitisation Vehicles (Société de Titrisation, or SVs)
+Securitisation Vehicles (Société de titrisation, or SV)